iOS

 States

-Choice input has 6 states: Default, Disabled, Read-only, Loaded, Long value and Minimum value.
+The chip in the choice input has 5 states: Default, Disabled, Read-only, Long value, and Minimum value.

 The choice input stretches in landscape orientation as the screen becomes wider.